kingspp/kingspp.github.io/_posts/2019-09-22-missing-value-treatment-using-clustering-technique.md

     Cluster 1 std: 0.43126597148888435
     Cluster 2 std: 0.4521089644358651
     Average Std: 0.2944583119749165

     CPU times: user 42.3 ms, sys: 3.54 ms, total: 45.9 ms Wall time: 43.6 ms

 ### Row based Ignore
-Given a missing value, the row is dropped, and KMeans is run on all the columns as input.
+Given a missing value, the row is dropped, and Clustering is executed on all available columns as input.
 Later the dropped sample is compared against the cluster centroid and the mean is computed based on the cluster.

-#### Steps:
+**Steps:**
 1. Find and drop the masked candidates
-2. Apply Clustering considering every column
+2. Apply Clustering considering all available columns
-3. Once centroid is obtained, compute the nearby cluster to the masked candidate.
+3. Once, centroid is obtained, compute the nearby cluster to the masked candidate.
 4. To calculate the distance, ignore the masked values from candidate and centroid.

         Ex: Candidate - [1,2,4,9]
         Mask      - [1,None,4,9]
         Centroid  - [1,3,5,8]
         Distance  - || [1,4,9] - [1,5,8] || (None from Mask and 3 from centroid are ignored).
 5. Take the average of the said column for the given cluster.
-6. The above mean is said to be predicted replaement for the missing value.
+6. The above mean is said to be predicted replacement for the missing value.

 ```python